AlbertoV5/python-blog/docs/blog.md

 We will use the `ImageOps`<sup><a id="fnr.5" class="footref" href="#fn.5" role="doc-backlink">5</a></sup> module from `PIL` to simplify the resizing operation and maintain aspect ratio.
 The process is the following: we open the file as an image, convert it to `'RGB'` if `suffix` is `png`, then resize it with `ImageOps.contain` and save it as `jpeg` using `with_suffix`.

-Before writing our main process, we will create a function that will replace the file suffix to `jpeg` as well as changing its parent directory.
+Before writing our main process, we will create a function that will replace the file suffix to `jpeg` as well as change its parent directory.
 We&rsquo;ll also create a `root` variable for printing purposes.

 ```python
 from PIL import ImageOps